-Dawn Christenson, LVT, MDiv, is currently acting as Bridge Pastor for First Congregational Church.
+Dawn Christenson, LVT, MDiv, served as the Bridge Pastor for First Congregational Church during the summer of 2018.

 Dawn originally moved to Charlotte, when she began her career as a Licensed Veterinary Technician at Town & Country Animal Hospital in 1979.
 Her long career in veterinary medicine also included 30 years of teaching for the Veterinary Technology Program in the College of Veterinary Medicine at MSU, as well as 6 years in Emergency and Critical Care Medicine in MSU’s Veterinary Medical Center.
 While her professional activities kept her focused in East Lansing much of the time, Dawn has always maintained close ties to the Charlotte community.